Oregon reports 10 more deaths linked to COVID-19

-The Oregon Health Authority reported 10 more deaths linked to COVID-19 pandemic Thursday.
+The Oregon Health Authority reported 10 more deaths linked to COVID-19 on Monday, raising the state’s total to 1,613 since the start of the pandemic.

-Oregon’s 1,559th COVID-19 death is an 88-year-old woman in Marion County who tested positive on Dec.
-3 and died on Jan.
-3 at her residence.
+Oregon’s 1,604th COVID-19 death is a 73-year-old woman in Jefferson County who tested positive on Dec.
+25 and died on Jan.
+9 at St. Charles Medical Center – Bend.
 She had underlying conditions.

-Oregon’s 1,560th COVID-19 death is a 74-year-old man in Clackamas County who tested positive on Dec.
-22 and died on Jan.
-2 at Legacy Good Samaritan Medical Center.
-Presence of underlying conditions is being confirmed.

-Oregon’s 1,561st COVID-19 death is an 85-year-old woman in Tillamook County who tested positive on Dec.
-29 and died on Jan.
-5 at her residence.
+Oregon’s 1,605th COVID-19 death is a 57-year-old woman in Lane County who tested positive on Dec.
+18 and died on Jan.
+9 at Oregon Health & Science University.
 She had underlying conditions.

-Oregon’s 1,562nd COVID-19 death is a 56-year-old man in Umatilla County who tested positive on Dec.
-30 and died on Jan.
-2 at his residence.
+Oregon’s 1,606th COVID-19 death is an 88-year-old man in Lane County who tested positive on Dec.
+23 and died on Jan.
+7 at PeaceHealth Sacred Heart Medical Center at Riverbend.
 He had underlying conditions.

-Oregon’s 1,563rd COVID-19 death is an 87-year-old man in Washington County who tested positive on Dec.
-14 and died on Dec.
-20 at Providence St. Vincent Medical Center.
+Oregon’s 1,607th COVID-19 death is a 53-year-old man in Lane County who tested positive on Dec.
+28 and died on Jan.
+8 at PeaceHealth Sacred Heart Medical Center at Riverbend.
 He had underlying conditions.

-Oregon’s 1,564th COVID-19 death is an 88-year-old man in Washington County who tested positive on Dec.
-21 and died on Jan.
-1 at Providence St. Vincent Medical Center.
+Oregon’s 1,608th COVID-19 death is a 91-year-old man in Multnomah County who tested positive on Dec.
+13 and died on Dec.
+21 at his residence.
 He had underlying conditions.

-Oregon’s 1,565th COVID-19 death is a 72-year-old woman in Yamhill County who tested positive on Dec.
-4 and died on Dec.
-24 at her residence.
+Oregon’s 1,609th COVID-19 death is a 91-year-old woman in Multnomah County who tested positive on Dec.
+3 and died on Dec.
+11 at her residence.
 She had underlying conditions.

-Oregon’s 1,566th COVID-19 death is a 73-year-old man in Linn County who tested positive on Dec.
-31 and died on Dec.
-31; location of death is being confirmed.
-He had underlying conditions.
+Oregon’s 1,610th COVID-19 death is a 74-year-old woman in Multnomah County who tested positive on Dec.
+18 and died on Dec.
+30 at Kaiser Sunnyside Medical Center.
+She had underlying conditions.

+Oregon’s 1,611th COVID-19 death is a 95-year-old woman in Multnomah County who tested positive on Jan.
+1 and died on Jan.
+8 at Adventist Hospital.
+She had underlying conditions.

-Oregon’s 1,568th COVID-19 death is an 81-year-old man in Josephine County who tested positive on Dec.
-15 and died on Dec.
-26 at his residence.
-He had underlying conditions.
+Oregon’s 1,613th COVID-19 death is a 98-year-old woman in Washington County who tested positive on Dec.
+29 and died on Jan.
+4 at her residence.
+She had underlying conditions.

-Note: Updated information is available for Oregon’s 1,281st death, reported on Dec.
-17, 2020.
-She is a 78-year-old woman in Clackamas County.
-She was originally reported as a Washington County resident.

 Post a comment as